samdbrice/cctview/code/README.md

   <img src="../previews/code-detect-extract-match.png">
 </p>

-Code and other snippets discussed in the talk can be found within this directory.
+Code and other snippets discussed in the series can be found within this directory.

 The package ``cctview`` is divided into three primary modules
 - [``cctview.detect``](./#detect) - Object detection model.